MicrosoftDocs/sql-docs/docs/database-engine/availability-groups/windows/configure-availability-group-for-distributed-transactions.md

 * Add or remove a database from an availability group.
 * Drop an availability group.

-If the preceding cases happen while `DTC_SUPPORT = NONE`, and the primary replica fails over to a new instance of [!INCLUDE[SQLServer](../../../includes/ssnoversion_md.md)], the instance tries to contact DTC to identify the transaction result.
+In the preceding cases, if the primary replica fails over to a new instance of [!INCLUDE[SQLServer](../../../includes/ssnoversion_md.md)], the instance tries to contact DTC to identify the transaction result.
 DTC cannot return the outcome because the RMID that the database is using to get the outcome for in-doubt transactions during recovery was not enlisted before.
 Therefore the database goes into SUSPECT state.

 The new [!INCLUDE[SQLServer](../../../includes/ssnoversion_md.md)] error log has an entry like the following example: